People Power Proposed for Planning in Coxhoe from 2015

 Coxhoe Parish Council commits to progressing Neighbourhood Plan

-Coxhoe Parish Council has commenced work on the communities first Neighbourhood Plan.
-The Parish Council is doing things a little bit differently this time in view of the number of planning proposals that have been submitted in recent times and the views received from local communities.
+Coxhoe Parish Council commenced work on the communities first Neighbourhood Plan during 2015.
+The Parish Council decided to do things a little bit differently in view of the number of planning proposals that have been submitted in recent times and the views received from local communities.
 The Parish Council has commenced early procedures to produce a Neighbourhood Plan.

 Neighbourhood Plan put on hold

 The Parish Council has put a temporary hold on further work on the Neighbourhood Plan due to current commitments.
 We will let everyone when we start again on these pages.
 In the meantime we will be progressing our new Parish Plan, Parish Plan 3 (PP3).

 Support given in early stages of Neighbourhood Plan progress.